sujithnr/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 **Give us feedback on Tinkerbelle.**
+Tinkerbelle could have presented ways to put different shapes on the screen to indicate custom buttons.
+The app could have also allowed for specific sections of the screen to output different colors.
+This way, the users could have an easier time developing more elaborate prototypes.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 **Include your first attempts at recording the set-up video here.**

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.
+Now, change the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**